dialob/dialob-parent/README.md

   console.log('onSync', syncState);
 });

-// `error` event is emitted after any error, remote or local. session.on('error', (type, error) => {
+// `error` event is emitted if some error happens that can't be handled by the library session.on('error', (type, error) => {
   // `type` is either `SYNC` (sync error) or `SYNC-REPEATED` (repeated sync error, indication of systematic failure and should require user interaction) console.error(type, error);